Table of Contents

 - It’s sleek looking.
 We call it Batman.
 It’s understated and doesn’t have lots of jangly dangly gadgets.

 Steve’s bag is an eBags TLS Mother Lode Weekender Convertible.
 It has more compartments than mine and can expand if needed.
 It has a separate compartment good for a 3-1-1 bag, organizer pockets in the top flap, and a laptop compartment that we use not for a laptop but for a folder with our printed travel papers.
-It also has an expandable water bottle holder.
-It also has compression straps.
+It also has an expandable water bottle holder and compression straps.

 These eBags medium packing cubes work well for shirts and pants or shorts.
 Knits get rolled first, making it easier to find the one you want.
 Small packing cubes work well for socks, underwear, and swimwear.